skarita/speedcoder/README.md

 * Trello was used to organize all the features that needed to be implemented and members assigned themselves to the tasks.

 ### Pedro Araujo
-* Deal with CSS alignment and position of multiple items
+* Dealing with CSS alignment.
-* Create a feature to show flash messages for successful and unsuccessful operations.
+* Creating a feature to show flash messages for successful and unsuccessful operations.
-* Create a password confirmation feature
+* Creating a password confirmation feature.
+* Learning to use SASS.
+* Understanding how to use Partials in Rails.

 ## Future works
 1. Using a library for code formatting, color and highlighting rather than just grey text.
 Codemirror, Aceeditor